 How long will the project take to complete?

-Time frames vary from three weeks to three months or more, generally dependent on deliverables.
+Time frames generally vary from three weeks to three months depending on deliverables.

-It’s possible.
-My focus is always on current clients, and I don’t work on more than two projects at a time.
+Possibly.
+My focus is always on current clients, and I won’t work on more than two projects at a time.
 That’s good news for those who hire me — they get a lot more of my time and attention.

 What does the process involve?

-What exactly do I receive during the course of the project?
+What exactly do I get during a project?

 Feedback is taken on board and possible revisions made.
-When everyone’s happy, all necessary artwork is supplied in original formats with full ownership.
+When everyone’s excited at the result, artwork is supplied in original formats with full ownership.